-The diminutive Echo Show 5 has just gone on sale and adds to Amazon's growing Echo device range.
+(Pocket-lint) - The diminutive Echo Show 5 was unveiled in mid-2019 sale and adds to Amazon's growing Echo device range.
 It's a small, 5.5-inch version of Amazon's large Echo Show but is significantly cheaper - at less than half the price.

-It also slots beneath the Echo Spot in the range, with its circular alarm-clock feel.
-Amazon seems to be pitching Echo Show 5 as an alternative device for the bedroom, or other occasional rooms where you want Echo with a screen.
+Echo Show 8, is a bigger version of the Echo Show 5 and has all of the same features.
+With the Echo Spot now discontinued, Amazon is pitching Echo Show 5 as an alternative device for the bedroom, or other occasional rooms where you want Echo with a screen.

 We do wonder if we'll see a bit of a realignment of Amazon's Echo series this year – after all this device undercuts the standard Echo without a display.
-Could we also see other Echo Shows launch with numbers in their product titles – such as Echo Show 7 and Echo Show 10?
 Clearly, with Google also pushing screen-based devices at the moment, Amazon feels it needs to double-down.

 Design, display and sound